Nisporeni District: History

 The Vărzărești monastery was first mentioned on 25 April 1420.
 The oldest locations in the district (Bălăurești, Ciutești, Seliște, Nisporeni and Vărzărești) were first mentioned in 1420-1425.
 The 15th to 18th centuries were marked by economic (trade and agriculture) and cultural development (the construction of monasteries and churches) and population growth.
 The city of Nisporeni was first mentioned by Gaspar Graziani in his book dated 4 January 1618.
 According to Graziani, at that time Nisporeni was ruled by Farima Nicolae II, descendant of the Farima dynasty and cousin of Michael the Brave.
 Nicolae II is one of Moldova's national heroes.
 Local people were primarily involved in farming (grapes and other fruit) and hunting.
 In 1812, after the Russo-Turkish War (1806-1812), the Russian Empire occupied Basarabia; during the period 1812–1917, there was an intense russification of the native population.
 In 1918, after the collapse of the Russian Empire, Bessarabia united with Romania; during this period (1918–1940, 1941–1944), Nisporeni District was part of Chisinau County.
-After the 1940 Molotov-Ribbentrop Treaty, Basarabia was occupied by the USSR.
+After the 1940 Molotov–Ribbentrop Treaty, Basarabia was occupied by the USSR.
 In 1991, as a result of the independence of Moldova, Nisporeni District became part of Ungheni County (1991–2003); in 2003, it became a separate administrative unit.

 Geography

 Nisporeni District is located in the central part of the Republic of Moldova.
 It is bordered by Ungheni District on the northwest, Calarasi District on the northeast, Straseni District on the east, Hincesti District on the south, and Romania on the Prut River.
-The district is in the central part of the Moldavian Plateau.
+The district is in the Cantral Moldavian Plateau.
 The hilly landscape is fragmented by valleys 150 to 250 m deep, with steep ravines which develop landslides.
 Nisporeni District is situated on the highest part of the plateau, encompassing the Codri forest.
 The terrain has been called "Basarabian Switzerland."
 Paradoxically, the forested Codri is most prone to erosion and landslides.
 In the western part of the Codri is the highest point in Moldova, Bălănești Hill, at a height of 430 m.